Practitioner wellbeing: limiting the impact of notifications

 At Avant, we regularly see the significant impact that complaints from patients can have on a medical practitioner.
 Doctors want to do the best for their patients and receiving a complaint can be confronting and distressing, as well as cause anxiety about loss of reputation, income or career.

-Although the majority of complaints Ahpra investigates result in ‘no further action’, they can have a devastating effect on a practitioner’s self‑confidence and health.
+The increasing numbers of complaints is concerning because even though the majority result in ‘no further action’, the process of being involved in a complaint can have a devastating effect on a practitioner’s self‑confidence and health.

-The participants in the symposium – which included regulators, doctors’ health organisations and medical colleges – were all committed to help lessen the high level of distress experienced by many healthcare practitioners when under investigation.
+The participants in the forum included a range of stakeholders from across the registered professions, all of whom were committed to seeking to lessen the high level of distress experienced by many healthcare practitioners when under investigation.

 At the symposium, it was agreed that one of the most effective tools to combat distress is clear information and transparency about the notifications process.
-In particular, explaining how the regulatory system operates and what to expect if a notification is received.
+In particular, explaining how the regulatory system operates and what to expect if a notification is received can reduce the stress a practitioner experiences.

 Another issue doctors report is their distress about the uncertainty and unpredictable timing of the regulatory process.
 Ahpra described its efforts to better communicate throughout the process and their attempts to reduce timeframes for dealing with notifications.

-Future education will likely focus on students and early career doctors to ensure they understand how the system works before they experience a notification.
+Future education will likely focus on students and early career doctors to ensure they understand how the system works, before they experience a notification.
 It is hoped that if practitioners are familiar with the process at an early stage and understand that most cases Ahpra investigate result in no further action, the impact of receiving a notification will be reduced.
+We also hope that doctors receive the message that receiving a complaint does not mean that you are a bad doctor.
+At the forum, the Ahpra (2025) shared data highlighting how common this experience is, with medical practitioners having an 83.9% chance of receiving at least one notification over a 30-year career.

 Avant has worked for many years highlighting the impact of complaints on doctors, and regularly provides feedback to regulators about our members’ experiences.
-Participating in this symposium, with a group of like-minded stakeholders, is one step forward in lessening the “daily grief” for our medical workforce.
+Participating in these forums, with like-minded stakeholders, is one step toward reducing the stressful impact of complaints for our members.

-I am optimistic improvements can be made to better support doctors who have a complaint, while still ensuring an effective process to keep patients safe.
-This work is ongoing, but it’s heartening to know we are all committed to make going through a complaint better for medical practitioners.
-In the meantime, if you are concerned about a notification – or any other medico-legal issue – call us on 1800 128 268.
+We hope that improvements can be made to better support doctors who have a complaint, while still ensuring an effective process to keep patients safe.
+This work is ongoing, but it’s heartening to know we are all committed to make the complaints process less stressful for medical practitioners.
+In the meantime, if you're concerned about a notification – or any other medico-legal issue – please contact us or call 1800 128 268.

 More information